Key Takeaways

 • Some plans, like Medicare Advantage (Part C), have an out-of-pocket maximum.
 This caps your out-of-pocket costs to help protect you from an excessive financial burden.

 How much do Medicare patients pay out of pocket (OOP)?
 It’s something you might be wondering if you’re age 65+ or about to turn 65.
 Medicare expenses are a big concern for many older adults, especially those on a fixed or limited income.
-The first step to understanding Medicare's out-of-pocket costs is to define what that means.
+The first step to understanding Medicare's out-of-pocket costs is to define what "out of pocket" means.

 What is a Medicare out-of-pocket cost?